iqbalfarz/safecity-training/README.md

 # safecity-training
-This repository is full dedicated to model training and getting the best model using Jupyter Notebook.
+This repository is fully dedicated to model training and getting the best model using Jupyter Notebook.

 # SafeCity Sexual Harassment Story Classification